 The Port Authority followed this success with another when New York and New Jersey authorized the agency to proceed with its plan to build what was then called the Midtown Hudson Tunnel, today’s Lincoln Tunnel.
 The building of the 1.5-mile-long structure was a big challenge-and a huge success.
-In 2008, the Lincoln Tunnel served 41,874,000 vehicles.

 The history of the bridges and tunnels of the Port Authority is one of hard work, service and success.
 We hope to continue to be defined by these traits well into the future.